reframe-hpc/reframe/docs/config_reference.rst

   :required: No
   :default: 5

-  Timeout value in seconds that will be used while cloning git repositories.
+  Timeout value in seconds that will be used while checking for existence of git repositories.

 .. js:attribute:: .general[].remote_detect